Why Acidity Happens on an Empty Stomach | Causes, Fasting & Bile Imbalance

 • Reduce reflux episodes

-Fasting should be personalised and not done when acidity symptoms are active.
+Fasting should be personalised and avoided when acidity symptoms are active.

 Key takeaway: Why acidity can happen without eating

-Acidity on empty stomach is not just about food.
-It is about how the digestive system behaves in the absence of food, influenced by stress, sleep, liver function, bile balance, and gut health.
+Acidity on an empty stomach is not just about food.
+It reflects how the digestive system behaves in the absence of food, influenced by stress, sleep, liver function, bile balance, and gut bacteria.

 Back to acidity articles